BioTalent-Central/BioTalent-Website/README.md

 The React repo (for more useful information): https://github.com/facebook/react

-For how to install and use React, click on the website folder and read the documentation.
+For how to install and use React: https://create-react-app.dev/docs/getting-started/

 The colour scheme used throughout the website:
 - dark blue: #1d1e3e